DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 #### Manually Recover the Game Main Program

 1. **Locate the Backup Files**:
    - Snap Hutao stores the backed-up game files before the switch in the `%userprofile%/Documents/Hutao/ServerCache` directory.
    - The backup files include: `GenshinImpact.exe` and `GenshinImpact_Data` (for the global server), or `YuanShen.exe` and `YuanShen_Data` (for the CN server).
 2. **Check the Game Directory**:
    - The global server directory should contain `GenshinImpact.exe` and `GenshinImpact_Data`.
    - The CN server directory should contain `YuanShen.exe` and `YuanShen_Data`.
 3. **Manually Recover the Files**:
    - Copy the files from the backup directory to the game's main program directory, overwriting the existing files.
    - If you need to switch server versions, rename the relevant files: for example, rename `YuanShen_Data` to `GenshinImpact_Data`.
 4. **Launch the Game**:
    - Re-enter the "Launch Game" interface in Snap Hutao and launch the game.
    - If the error message disappears, you can continue to select the target server and complete the switch.

 ### How to Restore the `config.ini` Configuration File

-In some cases (such as permission errors or failed server switches), the `config.ini` file may be lost, causing the game to fail to launch.
-You can manually create it and fill in the following content:

 ::: info
 Modify the `game_version` parameter according to the actual game version.